techwithanirudh/digital-form-builder-latest/README.md

 - Then type nvm install 12.0.0
 - If linux or mac type sudo nvm use 12.0.0 in windows open an admin cmd and run nvm use 12.0.0

+Installing Yarn 2.0
+- If you already have existing versions of yarn please remove them. (npm uninstall -g yarn)
+- You can install yarn by opening a terminal window and typing (npm install -g yarn)
+- Set version to 2.0.0 by running (yarn set version 2)

 ### Setup